learn-co-curriculum/phase-0-css-intro-lab/README.md

 CSS styling here.
 I am either going to link a file with this `<style>` tag or write styling directly inside of it!"

 In our case, we want to provide a link to our stylesheet, instead of writing all of our CSS code directly in the tag.
 This allows us to only have to write styles for the entire site once, instead of repeating every style on every page.

-In `index.html`, provide a `<style>` tag which correctly sources the CSS file located in this directory.
-The `<style>` tag will link to our file with an `href` attribute, like so:
+In `index.html`, provide a `<style>` tag.
+The `href` attribute should point to the file `style.css` which is located in this directory using a _relative path_.
+The `rel` attribute is used to note that the file which is being linked has a **rel**ation of being a "stylesheet."

+Now, what is a relative path?
+You could write `href="style.css"` and the content of `style.css` would change your `index.html` file.
+But we want to teach you to require external resources (like CSS or JavaScript) by using _relative paths_.
+Relative paths make it _crystal clear_ which file is being used.
+Relative paths start with `./` which means "from the directory I am currently in."
+So, when we use `link` to associate with a stylesheet and we write `href="./style.css"` we're saying: "From the directory in which I, the `index.html` file live, look for a file called `style.css` and use it.
+This pattern will help you and other developers remove any possible confusion.

 ```HTML
 <link rel="stylesheet" href="relative path to CSS file">